Street-View Image Generation from a Bird's-Eye View Layout: Experiments

 \subsection{Ablation Study}

 To verify the effectiveness of our design choices, we run an ablation study on key features of our model.
-We run these experiments on the same subset of the NuScenes validation set as in \cref{ssec:results}, but only consider the 3 front-facing views to reduce training time.
-The 3 front-facing views have a larger FoV overlap than the rear view and capture more relevant scene features such as cars and lane-lines when compared to the side-facing rear views that capture a significant amount of background.
-This is more relevant to our task as it allows us to better verify the design objectives of our model.
+We run these experiments on the same subset of the nuScenes validation set as in \cref{ssec:results}, but only consider the 3 front-facing views to reduce training time.
+The 3 front-facing views have a larger FoV overlap and capture more relevant scene features compared to the side-facing rear views.
+This area is more relevant to our task and still allows us verify the model design objectives.

-We test four variants of our model, one with only center-out decoding, one with our camera bias, one with the camera bias and spatial embeddings, and a final model that we train from scratch using our sparse masking, instead of fine-tuning. \cref{tab:ablations} shows a steady improvement in FID scores as we add the camera bias, and spatial embeddings.
+We test four variants of our model, one with only center-out decoding, one with our camera bias, one with the camera bias and spatial embeddings, and a final model that we train from scratch using our sparse masking, instead of fine-tuning. \cref{tab:ablations} shows a steady decrease in FID scores and increase in VSC, as we add the camera bias, and spatial embeddings.